WebServFH/nip-analyzer-project/README.md

      ––Path modification in "create_config_file()" should matcth "update_config_file()"

-–– Using the VS Code terminal run "python WebServFH.py"
+–– Using the VS Code terminal, run "python WebServFH.py"